hisashin/chip/doc/procedure/manufacturer/chromatography_chip.md

 ### Ingredients

 The following table described the necessary ingredients and whether it's reasonably feasable either in-house at low cost (Homemade) and/or whether it's possible to order it (Order).
+Please note that it will be necessary to compare the performance of homemade brews and commercial brews and optimize the former before relying completely on homemade brews.

 Name | Order | Homemade
 ---- | ----- | --------